 Dr. Rose Caraway

-Dr. Rose Tilida Caraway grew up in Austin, Texas.
+Dr. Rose Tilida Caraway is from Austin, Texas.
 She attended the University of Texas at

 Austin, obtaining a B.A. in Latin American Studies in 2003.
 Her formative years at UT-Austin included

 study abroad programs in both Cuba and Brazil.

 In 2006, she received her M.A. in Latin American Studies from Tulane